FugLong/TeensyMIDItoHID/README.md

 - `PRESS_DURATION=0`: Immediate press/release (recommended)
 - `PRESS_DURATION=50`: Hold for 50ms then release
 - Useful for games that don't recognize held keys (like Where Winds Meet)

+**Per-Profile Settings:**
+Each mapping file can override global settings by including `FAST_PRESS_MODE=` and/or `PRESS_DURATION=` at the top.
+If not specified, uses global settings from `CONFIG.TXT`.
+Useful for different behaviors per profile (e.g., fast-press for PC, normal mode for touchscreen).

 ### Creating Custom Mappings